-Having seen that the spot frequencies do not correspond we can graph then as below so see if we can recognise any pattern.
+Having seen that the spot frequencies do not correspond to a scale we can graph then as below so see if we can recognise any pattern.

 My research work continues to find the explanation for this pattern and also for the extremely sharply tuned muscle response.